 The internet-age has meant that new horizons are continually being opened up for the people of Erin’s Green Isle.
 We are now more familiar with other schools of religious thought.
 There are also many in Ireland who are returning to our pagan roots, to a time when the people lived in greater harmony with their environment.
 Increasing numbers are now espousing atheism, in a rejection of all religions and the conflict that they have wrought.

 Both Catholic and non-Catholic Churches are at fault for the bloodshed that has occurred on our island.
-It was the English Pope Adrian IV, also known as Nicholas Breakspear, who gave papal permission for Henry 2 to invade Ireland in order that the Church there could be brought solidly under the control of Rome.
+It was the English Pope Adrian IV, also known as Nicholas Breakspear, who gave papal permission for Henry II to invade Ireland in order that the Church there could be brought solidly under the control of Rome.
 Previously, the Irish were an independent lot who questioned the federal decrees that came from overseas.
 This was at a time when Ireland was renowned for the piety and learning of its religious brethren.
 Rome didn’t care, and sought only to control.

 Colonialism walked comfortably hand-in-hand with Corporate Catholicism in Ireland, as it did across Latin America and eventually the globe.
 The people of those lands all suffered as a result, whilst the coffers of Rome filled to overflowing.
 Yes, great works of art were commissioned, but were paid for with money earned by the blood, sweat and tears of the people.
 Cathedrals grew and wrapped themselves in ostentation even as the congregation starved and coughed to death.
-Could we argue that the Jewish joiner would be pretty pissed off if he was to return and see what was being done in his name?
+Could we justifiably argue that the Jewish joiner would be pretty upset if he was to return and see what was being done in his name?